kxigor/mailspamer/README.md

 # Mailspamer
-A program that can be used to spam emails.Extensive functionality .
-Written in c++
+A program that can be used to spam emails.Extensive functionality.
+The program is written in the c++programming language

 ### Installation and use
 To install it you will need the curl library and of course c++